mun-lang/book/src/ch02-03-control-flow.md

 ### `while` expressions

 `while` loops execute a block of code as long as a condition holds.
 A `while` loop starts with the keyword `while` followed by a condition expression and a block of code to execute upon each iteration.
-Just like with the `if` expression no parentheses are required around the condition expression.
+Just like with the `if` expression, no parentheses are required around the condition expression.

 ```mun
 fn main() {